jbenno/nyuad_decoding_nature/03_Oscillation/README.md

 - Read the material in the section 'Generative Art and Design' above.
 - Explore the examples.
 - Make a demo (animation, application, whatever) which uses curves, oscillations, etc. and is interactive (has some kind of user interface like reacting to mouse clicks, buttons, sliders etc.)
-- Re-write or code an example using complex numbers (a super simple class in JS is here: [complex.js](/03_Oscillation/Examples/complex.js)
+- optional: Re-write or code an example using complex numbers (a super simple class in JS is here: [complex.js](/03_Oscillation/Examples/complex.js)
 - Start drafting what you want to do as your first project (you present your proposals next Wednesday and we discuss; project due in two weeks)
 - On-going from now on: think of something you want to share in form of a short demo, presentation, critique on something you read, etc.; can be anything realted to the course, to generative art and animation.